 Pay-per-click refers to a type of paid advertisement that brings traffic directly to your law firm’s website and directs traffic to a landing page.

-Both of these strategies can benefit your law firm’s digital marketing strategy and bring in higher traffic levels than traditional marketing can.
-Let’s take a deep dive into SEO and PPC to learn more about how they can help you attract prospective clients.
+Both of these strategies can benefit your law firm‘s digital marketing strategy and bring in higher traffic levels than traditional marketing can.
+Let’s take a deep dive into SEO and PPC to learn more about how they can help you reach your target audience and attract prospective clients.

 Search engine optimization is a long-term digital marketing strategy.
 It ties closely with and is dependent on your content strategy, so it can take weeks, months, or even longer to have significant payoffs.
 That being said, once you’ve established your law firm through SEO, you’ll find much more success.